-We have collected this data through the process of designing our own scraping systems for use in three main projects: Content blinded for review.
+We have collected this data through the process of designing our own scraping systems for use in three main projects: the CrimeBB project[25]; Discord and Telegram scrapers, to gather data related to the discussion of booter or stresser services1; and fget, a directory scraper that combats anti-scraper measures.
 We discuss the methods which we see in use on the sites we scrape and provide the countermeasures that we found to be effective in combating these defences.
 We have scraped 26 forums (described in Table 1), around 300 chat channels across Discord and Telegram, and an archive of files.

 There are assorted ethical issues with gathering and analysing data for research from underground forums, especially in the case where preventative measures are in place.
 In the remainder of this section, we analyse the potential ethical and legal issues arising from this practice.
 Web scraping creates a record of data that is generally publicly visible.
-These public channels and forums are important parts of the broader cybercrime economy, and several high-profile developments in cybercrime activities can be traced back to beginnings in public underground communities [19].
+These public channels and forums are important parts of the broader cybercrime economy, and several high-profile developments in cybercrime activities can be traced back to beginnings in public underground communities [20].
 Thus, data from these sites constitutes an important resource for academic researchers and security practitioners seeking to better understand online crime, and therefore there is a clear social benefit in (cautiously and ethically) collecting these data.
 As these data are already public, copying this data to a research database does not increase the amount of data in the public realm.
 Also, given the public nature of these forums, it is unlikely that people providing this data did so in any expectation of privacy.

 However, the collection, processing, and analysis of these data may reveal new relationships, behaviours, and characteristics about groups and individuals which are not evident in the 'raw' data (and this is often the explicit purpose of qualitative or quantitative analysis).
 Hence, care should be taken to ensure that the outputs of these processes do not reveal or draw attention to hidden aspects of these communities, where there is a clear risk of harm to members.
 Equally, referring to particular communities or individuals in outputs, or using easily-identifiable quotes may bring undue attention to particular communities or individuals, and hence make them targets for law enforcement or competitors.
-Finally, simply writing about a community or type of activity may well artificially increase the perceived seriousness of the crime problem which it poses to an unwarranted degree [5].
+Finally, simply writing about a community or type of activity may well artificially increase the perceived seriousness of the crime problem which it poses to an unwarranted degree [6].
 As a result, we strongly advise both robust anonymisation of individual outputs and quotes, and careful consideration of the broader salience of the research, who will read it, and how it will be read.

 The subjects of this data cannot explicitly consent to their data being collected.
 In particular, although this data is publicly available, the adversarial environment means that we can also safely assume that site administrators actively do not want researchers scraping their websites, which presents additional ethical challenges to simply collecting publicly available data.
-In the ethics statement of the British Society of Criminology [17], it is stated that "Covert research may be allowed where the ends might be thought to justify the means".
+In the ethics statement of the British Society of Criminology [18], it is stated that "Covert research may be allowed where the ends might be thought to justify the means".
 The statement further mentions that informed consent may not be required when the dataset is collected from the internet and is publicly available.
 From a legal perspective, these collections are generally compliant with relevant legislation (such as GDPR in Europe) as there is a clear public interest in their collection.